BayAreaMetro/fast-trips-project/_posts/2015-07-29-Not-so-fast.md

 		ext\_modules = cythonize("fasttrips/*.pyx"),
 		)
 - Let c know your variables types (instead of relying on Python dynamic typing)

 		cdef:
 			int start_taz_id, dir_factor
 			int stop_id, trip_id, seq
 			int label_iterations
 			object access_link

 **Did it work?**

 [Early progress](https://github.com/MetropolitanTransportationCommission/fast-trips/commits/assign_cython)
- gave us a 2-4X speed improvement, without even touching the mega-jumbo method:
+ gave us a 2-4X speed improvement, without touching the mega-jumbo method:
-`find_trip_based_hyperpath`
+`find_trip_based_hyperpath`.
-The extent to which we will be able to get more out of Cython depends on how much we will be able to convert operations to c-friendly integer operations.
-There will be a clear balance between legibility (which is why we switched to Python to begin with) and what we can accomplish performance-wise with Cython.
+However, the extent to which we could get more out of Cython depends on how much is math, versus how much are things like dictionary lookups.
+Looking through our code, it turns out that most of our time is spent on the latter, which makes Cython only so helpful.
+We would have to climb up another c-tree to get the performance improvements we really needed.

 #### Go forth and multiply